dwt/pyexpect/HACKING.md

 # Release checklist
 - Tests run at least in python 2.7 and 3.4, 3.5, 3.6, 3.7 (by running tox)
 - Increment version and tag
-- upload new build with $ ./setup.py sdist bdist_wheel && twine upload
+- upload new build with $ rm -r dist/* && ./setup.py sdist bdist_wheel && twine upload dist/*

 # Ideas
 - Consider to use the call pattern to write the actual error message.